Did you know the full breakdown of your KS2 SATs results is available every year?

 Our pupil profiles allow you to see where marks were lost and gained band provides detailed evidence to help guide your search for improvements across the school.

 There are many schools who have bought and used QLA Results over the past 12 years.
-Many of whom returned year after year wanting the analysis over and over again.
+Many of whom returned year after year wanting the analysis over and over again as they can see the benefits it has brought to their school improvement journey.
 You can read their feedback by clicking here.

 “We find the Question Level Analysis from DAISI invaluable at Seely Primary and Nursery School.
 In my role as deputy headteacher of a big school as well as assessment coordinator, there is no way I would have the time or capacity to complete QLA to the level and in the detail that the DAISI team do.
 They saved me days of work and the information this gives me allows us to develop whole school targets that we can show improved the attainment of our pupils.”